GoogleCloudPlatform/jenkins-integration-samples/jenkins-x/README.md

 ## Steps

-This guide provides well defined steps for reproducibly installing jx onto a [GKE](https://cloud.google.com/kubernetes-engine/) cluster.
-This guide makes use of the following tools assuming each is installed and accessible on the $PATH:
+This guide provides defined steps for reproducibly installing jx onto a [GKE](https://cloud.google.com/kubernetes-engine/) cluster.
+It makes use of the following CLI tools assuming each is installed and accessible on the $PATH:

 * [gcloud](https://cloud.google.com/sdk/)